Co-op and Career Design

 Each student assumes responsibility for maintaining satisfactory progress toward their degree.
 This includes following an alternating sequence between school and work while enrolled (two school terms and two work terms per academic year).
 This alternation schedule is determined based on the student’s section status (A or B section) noted below.

 Any changes to this school/work sequence must be approved in advance through the petition process.
 Refer to the Academic Policies and Regulations section of this catalog (Petition to Alter Academic/Work Sequence) for more information.
-Incoming freshman, B-section, are not required to secure a co-op in July, prior to attending school in October, Fall term.
+Incoming freshmen in B-section are not required to secure a Co-op in July prior to attending school in October, Fall term.

 Continuous Growth

-The cooperative education partnership is designed to achieve our students' educational and career goals in conjunction with meeting the future talent needs of the co-op employers.
-Co-op is an academic program and Kettering students are encouraged to remain with the same employer throughout the entire program.
-Experience has shown that, in most cases, it is more advantageous for the student to progress within one organization than to change from one to another.
+The Cooperative Education partnership is designed to achieve our students' educational and career goals while meeting the future talent needs of Co-op employers.
+Co-op is an academic program, and Kettering students are encouraged to remain with the same employer throughout the entire program.
+Experience has shown that, in most cases, it is more advantageous for the student to progress within one organization than to switch to another.
 Each time a student begins with a new company, they start over in the learning process and are often given less responsibility until their learning curve increases.
 Partnering with the same employer throughout the entire program has proven to increase opportunities and the level of challenge afforded to the student.

 The program provides numerous opportunities for students to develop technical, essential, and career-readiness skills.
-Participation in professional development seminars, one on one coaching meetings with co-op managers, as well as training and mentoring with co-op employers will enhance a student’s confidence and marketability.
-The university encourages students to seek out and take advantage of these additional - often informal - learning resources.
+Participation in professional development seminars, one-on-one coaching meetings with Student Coaches, and training and mentoring with Co-op employers will enhance a student’s confidence and marketability.
+The university encourages students to seek out and take advantage of these additional, often informal, learning resources.

-There are appropriate reasons for some students to request a new co-op employer or for an employer to terminate a student.
+There are appropriate reasons for some students to request a new Co-op employer or for an employer to terminate a student.
 This process is referred to as Reassignment.
-Students seeking reassignment must meet with their Cooperative Education Manager to help determine if the process is necessary.
+Students seeking reassignment must meet with their Student Coach to help determine if the process is necessary.
 Kettering will approve reassignment after it has been determined that it would be in the student's best interest and the employer (see below: Changing Co-op Employers).
-Changes in a co-op assignment are permitted but are not granted solely on the basis of student financial gain, personal commitments, or assumed responsibilities.
-The cooperative relationship intends to meet both the student and the employer's goals, but not at the expense of the other.
+Changes in a Co-op assignment are permitted but are not granted solely on the basis of student financial gain, personal commitments, or assumed responsibilities.
+The cooperative relationship aims to meet both the student's and the employer's goals, without compromising either.
 A healthy respect for both is needed to maintain a successful program.

-In the spirit of continuous growth and recognition of the comprehensive student experience, the co-op office liaises with other student-centered offices to best serve the needs of our students.
-Shared student support and solutions with the Academic Service Center, Office of the Registrar, Student Affairs, Office of International Programs, Wellness Center, and other departments enhance success.
-The co-op team encourages students to be proactive in engaging with student support teams.
+In the spirit of continuous growth and recognition of the comprehensive student experience, the Co-op office liaises with other student-centered offices to best serve our students.
+Shared student support and solutions with the Student Success Center, Office of the Registrar, Student Experience, Office of International Programs, and other departments enhance success.
+The Co-op team encourages students to be proactive in engaging with student support teams.

 Other Experiential Learning Opportunities